WuTheFWasThat/coup/README.md

   Active: Take $1 from any other player

-  Passive: If you incorrectly call out a bluff, pay $5 instead of losing a card.
+  Passive: If you incorrectly call out a bluff, pay $3 instead of losing a card.
+  If you correctly call out a bluff, take $3 from the other player.

 - (9)  **Spy**

   Active: Target a card.
-Replace it with a card
+The owner must draw a card to replace it

-  Passive: Whenever a card is targeted, you may draw and reveal a card.
+  Passive: Whenever a card is targeted, you may name a suit and then draw and reveal a card.
-           If it is a club or spade, ignore the effect.
+           If the drawn card is of that suit, ignore the effect.

 - (10) **Gravedigger**

   Active: Choose any card from the discard pile (without revealing to opponents).
-          Then either, pay $0 and put it on top the deck, pay $5 and swap it for one of your existing cards, or pay $10 and add it to
+          Then either, pay $0 and put it on top the deck, pay $5 and swap it for one of your existing cards, or pay $10 and add it to your hand.

 - (J)  **Gambler**